Getting Started with WebStorm. Exploring the IDE

 Before You Start

-You can start working with WebStorm right after the installation, it provides configured and ready-to-use local development environment, including support of such latest web trends as: Node.js, CoffeeScript, TypeScript, Dart, Jade, Sass, LESS and Stylus.
+You can start working with WebStorm right after the installation, it provides configured and ready-to-use local development environment, including support for: Node.js, Meteor, AngularJS, CoffeeScript, TypeScript, Dart, Sass and more.

 WebStorm is cross-platform and works on Windows, Mac OS X, and Linux.